Start Building for Free

 • Audience: Enter your organization ID

-2. Once your have created your identity provider, a banner will appear at the top of the ADW console with the options to Assign role.
-Click this button to create a new role, or visit the Creating a role for web identity or OIDC section of the AWS docs and follow the steps there.
+2. Once your have created your Identity Provider, a banner appears at the top of the AWS console with the option to Assign role.
+Select this button to create a new role, or visit the Creating a role for web identity or OIDC section of the AWS docs and follow the steps there.
 You will need to select the following:

 • The Identity Provider that you just created.